sagedemage/make_raspberry_pi_into_ldap_server/README.md

-# Make a Raspberry Pi Into a LDAP Server
+# Setup a LDAP Server (OpenLDAP)
-An article to make a Raspberry Pi into a LDAP server.
+An article to setup a LDAP server on a virtual machine using VirtualBox.

+Read the article at [Setup a LDAP Server (OpenLDAP)](./docs/index.md).

 ## Setup